-A 2015 publication called “Best Practices in Graduate Student Advising” is available in the ODGE headquarters 3-138.
+A 2015 publication called “Best Practices in Graduate Student Advising” is available in the OGE headquarters 3-138.
 Printable versions of the content are available in two 8.5” x 11” documents for download as “Common Values on the Graduate Student Experience” and “Institute Policy Guiding the Graduate Student Experience”.

 “Best Practices in Graduate Student Advising” does not seek to challenge departmental individuality.
 Instead, it attempts to bring together those policies that apply across departmental boundaries so that graduate students may have a common reference point.
 The majority of educational, recreational, and social opportunities are found at the departmental level.
 There are significant differences among the academic departments and interdisciplinary programs in philosophical approaches, procedures, physical settings, and budgets.
 Local policies and regulations vary widely.
 Some of these variations are appropriate to one particular department’s field of research and study.
 Many Institute policies, however, are applicable to graduate students regardless of department or concentration and support these best practices.

 The statement of roles and relationships described in this section was prepared initially by the Academic Projects and Policies Committee of the Graduate Student Council (GSC).
-The Office of the Dean for Graduate Education (ODGE) and the Graduate Student Council (GSC) collaborate on ongoing work in the development and dissemination of best practices in graduate student advising.
+The Office of Graduate Education (OGE) and the Graduate Student Council (GSC) collaborate on ongoing work in the development and dissemination of best practices in graduate student advising.
 The statements regarding the relationship between the student and the advisor, department, and Institute were revised in 2014–2015 as part of an initiative led by the GSC Academic Research and Careers (ARC) Committee, to create guidelines for best practices in graduate student advising and mentoring.
 The guidelines are endorsed by the Committee on Graduate Programs.